 - Pick-up your tax return (please bring I.D.).

-- Keep all your tax-related paperwork for 6 years.
-CRA does not permit FCSS to keep copies of tax returns copies of your taxes.
+- CRA does not permit FCSS to keep copies of tax returns or related documents.

 Vegreville Alberta Supports Centre